The Matarese Circle: Story

 After escaping from Rome and Essen, Scofield, Taleniekov, and Antonia travel to London.
 In the wake of the Verachten murders, connections between that company and a Boston-based conglomerate called Trans-Communications are brought to light.
 Scofield contacts Roger Symonds, an MI6 colleague, and asks him to set up a meeting with David Waverly, the grandson of John and England's current Foreign Secretary.
 He and Taleniekov make a plan to capture Waverly, but Waverly and his entire family are killed.
 Scofield meets again with Symonds, but the latter is later killed.
 During this meeting Taleniekov and Antonia are kidnapped by Matarese and taken to Boston.

 Scofield follows the Matarese to Boston.
 He becomes convinced that Joshua Appleton IV, a prominent U.S. Senator who is the overwhelming favorite to win the presidency, is the true Matarese inheritor.
 Scofield meets with a Harvard business professor and learns of many more connections between Trans-Communications and other conglomerates.
 He also learns the story of Nicholas Guiderone, the founder of Trans-Comm, and identifies him as the shepherd boy.
-After a visit to Appleton’s mother, Scofield visits Massachusetts General Hospital, where a graduate student named Amos Lafollete helps him obtain Appleton's dental X-rays.
+After a visit to Appleton's mother, Scofield visits Massachusetts General Hospital, where a graduate student named Amos Lafollete helps him obtain Appleton's dental X-rays.
 Comparing these with X-rays obtained from when Appleton was in prep school at Andover Academy, Scofield determines that Appleton is in fact Julian Guiderone, the son of the shepherd boy.

 Scofield is summoned to Appleton Hall, the Matarese headquarters.
 He meets with Antonia and Taleniekov, who has been tortured and cannot speak or walk, but slips Scofield a stolen gun.
 Robert Winthrop is also there, having been taken prisoner by his chauffeur Stanley, who is secretly a Matarese soldier.
 Nicholas Guiderone is revealed to be a child prodigy from Corsica who was discovered by Guillaume who wants to build a world based on the economic marketplace.
 He shows Scofield the Matarese council, which includes the Secretary of State, the directors of the CIA and the National Security Council, and the new Chairman of the Joint Chiefs of Staff.
 Scofield and Winthrop fight back, killing Stanley, Guiderone, and the rest of the Matarese council, while the Boston police converge on the estate due to a device of Scofield's.
 Taleniekov refuses to run and sets the house on fire, while Scofield escapes with Antonia.
 Nations around the world arrest members of the Matarese and unanimously agree to cover up the conspiracy.
 Scofield and Antonia are given a boat and retire to the Caribbean.

-The story is followed by a 1997 sequel, The Matarese Countdown.